-Pre age 65 initial trend starting at 6.25% at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+January 1, 2022, gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
 The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Post age 65 initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Post-age 65: Initial trend starting at 6.25% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
 The 2021 premiums were known at the time of the valuation and were incorporated into the liability.
-Additionally, Humana provided "Not to Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in Medicare premiums at January 2, 2022.
-Fiscal year 2022 used the pre age 65 rate of 6.25% over a period of 13 years to reach the trend rate of 4.05% and the post age 65 had an initial rate of 5.50% decreasing to 4.05% over 14 years.
+Additionally, Humana provided "Not to Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in

+Medicare premiums at January 1, 2022.